simoninireland/epyc/README.rst

 Managing all these tasks is complicated, so ``epyc`` tries to automate it.
-It provides a way to define a "laboratory" performing a collection of "experiments" whose parameters and results are recorded in a "lab notebook" for later retrieval.
+It provides a way to define a "laboratory" performing a collection of "experiments" whose parameters and results are collected togethr into "result sets" and recorded in a "lab notebook" for later retrieval.
 Laboratories can be sequential (for a single machine) or parallel (to use a multicore or cluster of machines); lab notebooks can be persistent to allow experiments to be